aicurious123/arteveryday/README.md

       --> HELP?
 A link to a random daily drawing tutorial will be posted simply because I need drawing help and inspiration.
 No need to use it.
 Found a cool resource?
 Please send it my way to share it here!
       <br>
       <br>
-        --> TEXT ME (not the group) a photo of your bird creation by 11:59pm PT and I'll upload all photos here each evening (broken image icons below will be replaced by your creations.
+        --> TEXT ME (not the group) a photo of your bird creation by 11:59pm PT and I'll upload all photos here each night.
 Better than receiving multiple bird texts a day, and a fun way to see everyone's different styles together!
         <br>
         <br>
   --> CONSISTENCY is key!
 It is more important than technique, perfection, and maybe even improvement.